 This vegan labneh recipe is so quick and easy and makes for such a yummy spreadable vegan cheese.
-It’s become a staple around our house, loved by the adults and kids around here.
+It’s become a staple around our house in Abu Dhabi, loved by the adults and kids around here.

 There are a million ways to enjoy it and it’s pretty healthy as well, so we’ve got no excuses to buy expensive, overly processed vegan cheeses anymore!
 Okay, that’s a bit of a lie, I still buy it for it’s melting properties but this has definitely replaced at least half of what I was purchasing.